ch007m/backstage/README.md

 yarn add --cwd packages/backend @backstage/plugin-kubernetes-backend
 ```

-and to set up the `App` and `Backend` packages as described here: https://backstage.io/docs/features/kubernetes/installation
+and to set up the `Index` and `Backend` packages as described here: https://backstage.io/docs/features/kubernetes/installation

 Next, the existing ConfigMap must be extended to include the kubernetes config